yalue/hip_plugin_framework/README.md

 assigned to.

 Some of this project may require modified versions of AMD's HIP framework or other ROCm components (as it is intended to support my research).
-Users who want to use the full set of features, including ones requiring non-standard HIP, can compile and install the modified ROCm components from [this repository](https://github.com/yalue/rocm_mega_repo).
+If any such modifications are needed, they should be included in [this repository](https://github.com/yalue/rocm_mega_repo).

-For now, the only non-standard HIP feature is the ability to set a compute-unit mask for individual streams.
-At the moment, the framework will simply print a warning and ignore compute unit masks if attempting to set one while using a version of the framework compiled using the unmodified, stock, version of HIP.
+As of ROCm 3.7, however, this repository should not require any non-standard HIP functionality.

 Basic Compilation and Usage
 ---------------------------

 Compiling this project requires HIP, and `hipcc` must be on your `PATH`.
 Only Linux is supported for now, and only AMD GPUs.
-(Compilation will also work on NVIDIA, but it may require modifying the makefile.
-This is a work in progress for me.)
+(Compilation should also work on NVIDIA, but is not a priority and may require modifying the makefile.)

 To build: